Questor’s Gambit

 Lt.
 Vonn grumbled.
 Her blonde ears were far back on her head, and the black skin of her mouth was set in a tight grimace.
 The fur around her collar was standing up, all prickly.

 “How far is the tele-bay?”
 Cmdr.
 Wilker asked.
 He could tell that Lt.
-Vonn was picturing how dangerous it would be for them to fight their way out of here; he didn’t like the idea of fighting their way through an army of arthropoids on their own turf any better than she did.
+Vonn was picturing how dangerous it would be for them to fight their way out of here; he didn’t like the idea of fighting their way through an army of arthropoids on their home turf any better than she did.
 But if they could just get back to the Initiative, it would all be okay.

 Then a purring voice whispered in Cmdr.
 Wilker’s ear, warm breath stirring the long fur of his ruff, “Or will it?”
 It was Questor’s voice, and the eerie shape of that crescent moon grin followed it.
 Those shining teeth hovered by Cmdr.
 Wilker’s ear, far too close for comfort, and whispered again, “Are you sure that your communications are malfunctioning?
 Or is it possible that something has… happened… to the rest of your crew?”

 Irritated, Cmdr.
 Wilker snapped, “Is this how gods behave?
 They torment and taunt?”
-The Collie was trapped on an alien vessel with a critical mission to accomplish.
+The collie was trapped on an alien vessel with a critical mission to accomplish.
 He did not have time for this cat’s games.

 Pink and purple tabby swirls materialized around Questor’s grin, looking as much out of place in this giant honeycombed chamber as they had on the Initiative’s bridge.
 The odd cat had disposed of his faux admiral’s uniform, returning to the shimmering toga he’d first appeared in.
-He was also lying across the air, hovering several feet about the ground.
+He was also lying across the air, hovering several feet above the ground.
 He stretched and rolled in the air, as if he were nothing more than a cat sun-bathing on the beach.
 Perfectly normal.
 Perfectly bizarre.

-Questor stepped down from his invisible couch and stood on the ground, looking up at the much taller Collie.
+Questor stepped down from his invisible couch and stood on the ground, looking up at the much taller collie.
 “You hurt me, dear mortal.
 I’m not taunting you.
 I’m warning you.”

 “You use that word a lot,” Cmdr.
 Wilker said.
 “Yet, I don’t see how that was a warning.”